 Heartburn or acid reflux

-Tell your nurse or doctor if you have heartburn or acid reflux.
-They can give you anti acid medicine.
+You might have some heartburn or acid reflux.
+Your nurse or doctor can give you anti acid medicine to help.

 Sleeping upright in bed helps to prevent heartburn.
 You can use pillows or cushions to support yourself.